Search posts:

 Normally, I don’t talk about the conventional prescription medications for diseases.
 But in this case, I thought it was necessary, since the drug that’s generally given to hyperprolactinemia patients may actually worsen their condition considerably.
 There are a few different drugs that may be prescribed for hyperprolactinemia, but one of the most commonly prescribed is Bromocriptine (brand names: Parlodel; Cycloset).
 Bromocriptine is a dopamine receptor agonist that contains bromine, a halogen element that competes with iodine in the body’s iodine receptor sites in the thyroid, reproductive organs, gallbladder, and beyond.

-Bromine toxicity is already a major problem in many developed countries, since it’s present in drinking/bathing water, in pajamas and clothes, on furniture, in swimming pools, and even sometimes in the air in the form of certain pesticides like Naled.
-Exposure to bromine not only causes the symptoms of bromine toxicity (you can read more about these here), but also causes and/or aggravates iodine deficiency.
+Bromine / bromide toxicity is already a major problem in many developed countries, since it’s present in drinking/bathing water, in pajamas and clothes, on furniture, in swimming pools, and even sometimes in the air in the form of certain pesticides like Naled.
+Exposure to bromine / bromide not only causes the symptoms of bromine toxicity (you can read more about these here), but also causes and/or aggravates iodine deficiency.

-Some of the side effects of bromocriptine include (but are not limited to):
+Some of the side effects of Bromocriptine include (but are not limited to):

 • Nausea